alisa-lu/alisa-lu.github.io/README.md

 - Multiple pages, with appropriate navigation between them

 (b) CSS features
+- Modifying padding and margins to indent content and enhance readability
+- Modifying link, text color, or other colors to be visually appealing, perhaps with one of the pallette creators in the Resources section.

 (c) Advanced features
 - Creating a more complex page layout, such as including a sidebar or navigation bar

 3. How long, in hours, did it take you to complete this assignment?
+6 hours

 4. What online resources did you consult when completing this assignment? (list specific URLs)
 - [W3Schools Bootstrap navbar reference](https://www.w3schools.com/bootstrap/bootstrap_navbar.asp)